 Provisional Date: Unknown

 A new title is in preparation called ‘James VI and I’ by Professor Glenn Burgess (University of Hull).
-Notes from 2009 at his university advise it was being researched and will be published by Yale, but as yet it has not appeared.
+Notes from as long ago as 2009 at his university advised it was being researched and will be published by Yale, but as yet it has not appeared.
 This note was removed during 2015.
 As if to confirm this new release Amazon USA has an entry for this title including an ISBN - 9780300119206 - with a publication date of September 2016!
-Amazon UK had an even less helpful publication date of June 2013 before the title was removed completely from their inventory.
+Amazon UK had an even less helpful publication date of June 2013.

 The provisional date for this title was first given on this page as 2017.
-In February 2018, Yale UK announced on their English Monarchs page that the next new title in the series would be Elizabeth I in October 2020, later moved to October 2021, and subsequently David Carpenter's Henry III was published in May 2020 and the new Edward the Confessor was published in August 2020.
+In February 2018, Yale UK announced on their English Monarchs page that the next new title in the series would be Elizabeth I in October 2020, later moved to October 2024.
+Subsequently David Carpenter's Henry III was published in May 2020 and the new Edward the Confessor was published in August 2020.

-Yale UK has posted in their online catalogue with the basic publication details (including 448 pages) and stating that it will be an English Monarchs title, but without a date.
+Yale UK posted in their online catalogue with the basic publication details (including 448 pages) and stating that it will be an English Monarchs title, but without a date.
+Links to the page were removed when the publication dates slipped and the book no longer appears in search results for the ISBN, the author, or the title.
+The book page itself is still live.
+The obvious conclusion is that the book is greatly delayed.
+Its status is uncertain, but it will remain as pending on this page until further information is obtained.
 This is the last known Yale English Monarchs title in preparation.
 The pages on this site discusses the remaining Monarchs yet to have a book in this series.

 Professor Burgess has been at the University of Hull since 1994, but born and educated in New Zealand.
 He is a Fellow of the Royal Historical Society and already has written many titles in this area of study.
 His new book on James, and that of the previous monarch by Simon Adams, will fill the large void in the English Monarch series and is most welcome indeed.